emadehsan/emadehsan.github.io/t/index.markdown

 permalink: /t/
 ---

-List of most of my talks at various Google Developers Group and Tech Community events.
+List of most of my talks at various Tech Community events and conferences.
 Since following is more a log of the talks than a written version of them, that's why I've written the name of conferences in title.
 * [Cloud DevFest 19 - Kuala Lumpur](/t/kuala-lumpur-1)
 * [DevFest Tashkent 2019](/t/tashkent-1)
 * [DSC Summit Pakistan - Islamabad](/t/islamabad-2)